Issac-Lopez/cs-3150-projects/project_2/README.md

-- This project was created using [https://colab.research.google.com/](Google Colab).
+- This project was created using [Google Colab](https://colab.research.google.com/).
-- You can also view my project in Colab [https://colab.research.google.com/drive/17ACUSj_MVoD7IyVRn5MfSDnsCsU0fkke?usp=sharing](here).
+- You can also view this project in Colab [here](https://colab.research.google.com/drive/17ACUSj_MVoD7IyVRn5MfSDnsCsU0fkke?usp=sharing).
 ## **Averaging filter :**
 > This method appears to make my image more smooth by reducing the amount color variation in the pixels between neighbouring pixels; including itself.
 ## **Sobel filter :**